Primary Sources on Copyright (1450-1900)

 9. References

-Berveglieri, Roberto, Inventori stranieri a Venezia, (1474-1788): Importazione di tecnologia e circolazione di tecnici artigiani inventori (Venezia: Istituto Veneto di Scienze Lettere e Arti, 1995)
+Berveglieri, Roberto.
+Inventori stranieri a Venezia (1474-1788): Importazione di tecnologia e circolazione di tecnici artigiani inventori.
+Venezia: Istituto Veneto di Scienze Lettere e Arti, 1995.

-Frumkin, Maximilian, "Early History of Patents for Invention", Transaction of the Newcomen Society 26 (1947-49): 47-56
+Frumkin, Maximilian.
+"Early History of Patents for Invention."
+Transaction of the Newcomen Society 26 (1947-49): 47-56.

-_____., "The origins of patents", Journal of the Patent Office Society 27, nr 3 (1945):143-49
+Frumkin, Maximilian.
+"The origins of patents."
+Journal of the Patent Office Society 27, no. 3 (1945): 143-49.

-Long, Pamela O. "Invention, authorship, ‘intellectual property' and the origin of patents: notes toward a conceptual history", Technology and Culture 32, nr 4 (1991): 846-884
+Long, Pamela O. "Invention, authorship, ‘intellectual property' and the origin of patents: notes toward a conceptual history."
+Technology and Culture 32, no. 4 (1991): 846-884.

-Mandich, Giulio, "Le privative industriali veneziane (1450-1550)", Rivista del diritto commerciale e del diritto generale delle obbligazioni 34 (September-October 1936): 411-47
+Mandich, Giulio.
+"Le privative industriali veneziane (1450-1550)."
+Rivista del diritto commerciale e del diritto generale delle obbligazioni 34 (September-October 1936): 411-47.

-_____., "Primi riconoscimenti veneziani di un diritto di privative agli inventori", Rivista di diritto industriale 7 (1958): 101-55
+Mandich, Giulio.
+"Primi riconoscimenti veneziani di un diritto di privative agli inventori."
+Rivista di diritto industriale 7 (1958): 101-55.

-_____., "Venetian patents (1450-1550)", Journal of the Patent Office Society 30, nr 3 (1948): 166-224
+Mandich, Giulio.
+"Venetian patents (1450-1550)."
+Journal of the Patent Office Society 30, nr 3 (1948): 166-224.

-May, Christopher, "The Venetian Moment: New Technologies, Legal Innovation and the Institutional Origins of Intellectual Property", Prometheus 20, nr 2 (2002): 159-179
+May, Christopher.
+"The Venetian Moment: New Technologies, Legal Innovation and the Institutional Origins of Intellectual Property."
+Prometheus 20, no. 2 (2002): 159-179.

-Prager, Frank D., "A history of intellectual property from 1545 to 1787", Journal of the Patent Office Society 26/11 (1944): 711-60
+Prager, Frank D. "A history of intellectual property from 1545 to 1787."
+Journal of the Patent Office Society 26. no. 11 (1944): 711-60.

-_____.
-"Brunelleschi's Patent", Journal of the Patent Office Society 28 (February 1946): 109-35
+Prager, Frank D. "Brunelleschi's Patent."
+Journal of the Patent Office Society 28 (February 1946): 109-35.

-Phillips, Jeremy, "The English patent as a reward for invention: the importation of an idea", Journal of Legal History 3, nr 1 (1982): 71-79
+Phillips, Jeremy.
+"The English patent as a reward for invention: the importation of an idea."
+Journal of Legal History 3, no. 1 (1982): 71-79.

-[1] The most significant dates in this development are 1883 and 1886, where internationals agreements respectively on patents and on copyright were reached in the "Great Conventions" of Paris and Berne (see uk_1886c), which sanction the split of the intellectual property rights into two distinct branches (cf. J. H. Reichmann, "Legal Hybrids between the Patent and Copyright Paradigm", Columbia Law Review 94, 1994).
+[1] The most significant dates in this development are 1883 and 1886, where internationals agreements respectively on patents and on copyright were reached in the "Great Conventions" of Paris and Berne (see uk_1886c), which sanction the split of the intellectual property rights into two distinct branches (cf. J. H. Reichmann, "Legal Hybrids between the Patent and Copyright Paradigm," Columbia Law Review 94, 1994).

-[3] E. W. Hulme, "History of the Patent System under the Prerogative and at Common Law", LQR 12 (1896): 141-154, 16 (1900), 44-56.
-Cited by Giulio Mandich, "Venetian patents (1450-1550)", Journal of the Patent Office Society 30, nr 3 (1948): 166-224 (167-8).
+[3] E. W. Hulme, "History of the Patent System under the Prerogative and at Common Law," LQR 12 (1896): 141-154, 16 (1900), 44-56.
+Cited by Giulio Mandich, "Venetian patents (1450-1550)," Journal of the Patent Office Society 30, nr 3 (1948): 166-224 (167-8).

 [4] Mandich, 206.

-[5] Pamela O. Long, "Invention, authorship, ‘intellectual property' and the origin of patents: notes toward a conceptual history", Technology and Culture 32, nr 4 (1991): 846-884.
+[5] Pamela O. Long, "Invention, authorship, ‘intellectual property' and the origin of patents: notes toward a conceptual history," Technology and Culture 32, nr 4 (1991): 846-884.

 [6] Fernand Braudel, Le temps du monde; The perspective of the world, trans. by Siân Reynolds (London: Collins, 1984), 128.